What Is an FSA?

 In the United States, health care ranks as one of the most sought-after employee benefits, as employees want the reassurance of medical coverage for themselves and their family.
-To extend the usefulness of these benefits, a flexible spending account (FSA) can be offered to further assist with managing medical costs.
+To extend the usefulness of these benefits, an FSA can be offered to further assist with managing medical costs.

-It's important to note that FSAs are not the same as health savings accounts (HSAs) although the two have similarities.
-Both allow enrollees to save money to pay for qualified medical expenses with pretax dollars, but there are key differences between these arrangements.
+It's important to note that Health or Medical FSAs are not the same as health savings accounts (HSAs), although the two have similarities.
+Both allow enrollees to save money to pay for qualified medical expenses with pre-tax dollars, but there are key differences between these arrangements.

-An FSA is a voluntary plan that allows enrolled workers to contribute up to an annual maximum of $2,850 in 2022 to pay for eligible medical expenses not covered by their health insurance.
+An Health FSA is a voluntary plan that allows enrolled workers to contribute up to an annual maximum of $3,050 in 2023 to pay for eligible medical expenses not covered by their health insurance.
 If your business offers group health insurance, you can offer your workers this additional benefit.

 Benefits of an FSA

 An FSA offers benefits to both employees and employers.
 Some of the most important advantages include tax savings and more effective management of employees' out-of-pocket medical costs.